docxology/ultralink-docx/output/systems/DesertEcosystem/obsidian/camel.md

 - **diet**: herbivore
 - **status**: least concern
 - **description**: The dromedary camel is a large, single-humped ungulate adapted for desert conditions.
-- **adaptations**: Can go for long periods without water,Humps store fat for energy,Thick fur insulates against heat,Specialized eyelids and nostrils for sand protection,Can tolerate extreme temperatures
+- **adaptations**: ["Can go for long periods without water","Humps store fat for energy","Thick fur insulates against heat","Specialized eyelids and nostrils for sand protection","Can tolerate extreme temperatures"]

 ## Relationships